sidseal/homework9/02-Homework/Develop/README.md

 *[Questions](#questions)

 # License:
-This program is licensed under the ISC license.
+This program is licensed under the MIT license.

 # Installation:
 To install dependencies, run the following command;